ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_user.html.markdown

   * `kafkaConnect`
   * `mysql`
   * `grafana`
 * `cluster_id` - (Required, Forces new resource) Cluster ID.
 * `name` - (Required, Forces new resource) Name of the user.
-A user named "avnadmin" is map with already created admin user and reset his password instead of create a new user.
+A user named "avnadmin" is map with already created admin user and reset his password instead of creating a new user.
 The "Grafana" engine only allows the "avnadmin" mapping.
 * `password_reset` - (Optional) Arbitrary string to change to trigger a password update.
 Use the `terraform refresh` command after executing `terraform apply` to update the output with the new password.

 ## Attributes Reference